JungleComputing/saga-implementation/apps/shell/README.txt

   default SAGA session.
 Without any parameters, the command lists all the recognized attributes.
 The first argument is always the context type.
-  The attribute value 'ask' triggers a masked interactive prompt to enter the real value, which is especially useful for entered passwords.
+  The attribute value 'ask' triggers a masked interactive prompt to enter the real value, which is especially useful for entering passwords.

   Examples: